Injured By A Defective Guardrail? We Can Help.

-Defectively designed guardrails have wreaked havoc across the nation in the last few years, resulting in countless injuries and fatalities.
-At Wyatt Law Firm, our San Antonio dangerous product attorneys are proud to advocate for individuals who have suffered serious injury or loss because of defective guardrails or similar products.
+Defectively designed guardrails have wreaked havoc across the nation in the last few years, resulting in numerous injuries and fatalities.
+At Wyatt Law Firm, our dangerous product attorneys are proud to advocate for individuals who have suffered serious injury or loss because of defective guardrails or similar products.

 We know how challenging these cases can be, especially when facing big companies and their legal teams.
 That is why our firm is here to step in on your behalf, using our proven experience and insight to help you efficiently navigate your case.

 We seek maximum compensation for people throughout Texas and the nation, including the cities of San Antonio, Dallas, Houston, Austin, Laredo and Corpus Christi.

 Multiple states have banned all guardrails manufactured by Trinity Industries.
 This was prompted by a recent and successful lawsuit against Trinity that claimed the company’s product did not perform as intended, and that defect could lead to serious injury or death.
 To date, lawsuits have linked Trinity’s defective guardrails to eight deaths.